abxproject/NothingAtAll/.github/README.md

 cd build
 cmake ../
 ```
-Then open up in your IDE of choice
+Then open up in your IDE or compiler of choice
 You can call the directory whatever you want, it doesn't have to be build.

 ## Special Thanks